keshav2410garg/MagalicalArea_Fight_Game/README.md

 This file contains the description and the structure of the project and how to run the game.\

-**INTRODUCTION**\
+#INTRODUCTION
-In this repository I designed the structure for Maigcal Arena Two player game , The design is based on **SOLID principle** using object oriented approach.
+Welcome to the Magical Arena Two-Player Game repository!
-The design follows the **strategy design pattern**
+This project is designed using the *SOLID principle* with an object-oriented approach and follows the *strategy design pattern* for gameplay strategies.

 **PACKAGE & FILE DESCRIPTION**
 **utils.Player.java:** It contains the attributes and getter setter methods which the Player of a game requires\